petr-tik/emacs-config/TIL.md

     C-c C-l - send a file to shell
     C-c C-r - python shell send selected region (no region = current line)

+## Elpy:
+    C-c C-d - finds documentation for object (either read the doc string) or do elpy-goto-definition M-. - go to the definition in source
+    C-x 4 M-. - go to definition in another window
+    C-c C-e - for code at point select it everywhere in the buffer and edit it

 ## Ibuffer mode - interactive mode